Kubik161/cleverlance/README.md

-# cleverlance
+# Cleverlance
-implementation of Cleverlance new developer test
+Implementation of Cleverlance new developer test